What People Really Need for Life Today

 Forty-four percent of Americans say they are “very satisfied” with the way things are going in their personal life, the lowest in Gallup’s trend since 2001.2 That means fifty-six percent are not, even though the aforementioned necessities are all being met for most.
 That suggests people need more for life, and many of them never find it.

 According to the Cato 2019 Welfare, Work, and Wealth National Survey, “Those who seek greater meaning and purpose in their lives may be more likely to find it through identifying inherent value in their work, taking on more responsibility, emphasizing the things they can control rather than what they cannot, and serving those around them.
-Furthermore, these data also suggest that those who let go of their envy and resentment of others may have greater ability to find their purpose.”3 Although there is some value in some of the things through which people find meaning, none are truly God-centered and driven.
+Furthermore, these data also suggest that those who let go of their envy and resentment of others may have a greater ability to find their purpose.”3 Although there is some value in some of the things through which people find meaning, none are truly God-centered and driven.

 What do people need to live a satisfied and contented life in the twenty-first century?
 God answered that question more than 3,400 years ago in Deuteronomy 8:3.
 Moses is addressing the Israelites who are about to enter the Promised Land.
 “Yes, he humbled you by letting you go hungry and then feeding you with manna, a food previously unknown to you and your ancestors.
 He did it to teach you that people do not live by bread alone; rather, we live by every word that comes from the mouth of the Lord” (Deuteronomy 8:3 NLT).